roshanUghade/Cropsense/README.md

 ### Option 1: Use Directly (No Installation)
 1. Download or clone this repo
 2. Open `index.html` in your browser
-3. Enter your [Anthropic API key](https://console.anthropic.com) when prompted
+3. Enter your [Gemini API Key](https://aistudio.google.com/api-keys) when prompted
 4. Upload a crop photo and start analyzing!

 ### Option 2: GitHub Pages (Live Website)